-Hopefully, the registration process and submitting a prize essay will have revealed profitable avenues to explore, and attempting to frame your own conjectures and write your own proofs will take up an increasing proportion of your time.
+Hopefully, the registration process will have revealed profitable avenues to explore, and attempting to frame your own conjectures and write your own proofs will take up an increasing proportion of your time.
 You will have established a good relationship with your supervisor and found sources of support to complement that which your supervisor is able to provide.